tunglvm/Classroom/README.md

   A seat in the classroom

 - Student
-  -A student assign to the classroom and sitting in a seat
+  A student assign to the classroom and sitting in a seat

-## Folder Structure
+# Folder Structure

 The workspace contains two folders by default, where: